rails/rails/guides/source/active_storage_overview.md

 </ul>
 ```

-WARNING: Extracting previews requires third-party applications, `ffmpeg` for
+WARNING: Extracting previews requires third-party applications, `FFmpeg` for
-video and `mutool` for PDFs.
+video and `muPDF` for PDFs, and on macOS also `XQuartz` and `Poppler`.
 These libraries are not provided by Rails.
-You must
+You must install them yourself to
-install them yourself to use the built-in previewers.
-Before you install and use
+use the built-in previewers.
+Before you install and use third-party software,
-third-party software, make sure you understand the licensing implications of
+make sure you understand the licensing implications of doing so.
-doing so.

 Direct Uploads
 --------------